Frequently Asked Questions

 Can I request data related to me to be removed?

 You are welcome to apply once you secure supervision from a faculty member to help ensure accountability and a supportive governance structure for the project.
+We would encourage students to contact page if they are interested in using UKMED data.

 What data can be included in UKMED?